 Chad Carson is an early retiree who used real estate investing to reach financial independence.
 His book Retire Early With Real Estate teaches others to do the same.
 Chad and his family recently spent almost 1.5 years living abroad in Ecuador.
-When not traveling or investing in real estate, Chad also loves to read, write his blog, exercise, spend time outdoors, and contribute to his local community in Clemson, South Carolina.
+When not traveling or investing in real estate, Chad also loves reading, writing his blog, exercising, spending time outdoors, and contributing to his local community in Clemson, South Carolina.
 I met Chad at my first FinCon in 2015.
 We’ve been cool ever since then.
 Today, Chad will go over how to make money with real estate.

 What is your site about?

-My site is about three things – real estate investing, financial independence, and living a life that matters.
+My site is about investing in real estate, financial independence, and living a life that matters.
 I don’t believe money matters the most in life, but it sure does get in the way of the things that DO.
-So, my mission is to help people reach financial independence (i.e. retire early) so they can do more of whatever matters most to them.
+My mission is to help people reach financial independence (i.e., retire early) so they can do more of whatever matters most to them.
 Real estate investing was my primary tool to do that, so I teach others how to use real estate as well.

 How did you get into real estate?

-I started right out of college at 23 years old with about $1,000 and the title to my 1995, emerald green Toyota Camry with cloth seats.
-But I did have a few big advantages.
+I started right out of college at 23 years old with about $1,000 and the title to my 1995 emerald green Toyota Camry with cloth seats.
+But I did have a few significant advantages.

 First, I didn’t have any college debt because I got a football scholarship at Clemson University,